 The fire triangle image (right) shows heat, fuel and oxygen in the correct order because heat is required to cause the fuel to become a vapour which can then burn if there is enough oxygen.
-A chemical chain reaction (fire tetrahedron) takes over as the heat caused by the combustion acts upon the INTRODUCTION TO FIREFIGHTING
+A chemical chain reaction (fire tetrahedron) takes over as the heat caused by the combustion acts upon the remaining fuel, causing the fire to grow in intensity until the fuel is totally consumed or sufficient cooling is applied.